Taylor Swift Rocks Bright Pink Hair Just in Time for New Music Release

 If anything, her rosy hair color matches the vibe and color-scheme of her latest Instagram posts, which have sparked rumors that new music is coming soon.

-On Monday, fans caught a glimpse her her colorful 'do, as she stepped out in New York City wearing a vibrant floral blouse and matching shorts.
+On Monday, fans caught a glimpse her her colorful 'do, as she stepped out in New York City wearing a vibrant floral blouse, Urban Outfitters shorts and Gucci sneakers.

 While Swifties are crossing their fingers that the 29-year-old pop star drops her supposed tunes, which many believe she's dropping on April 26 after she shared several cryptic posts, others are theorizing she's launching a clothing line.